goodmanforweb/DAD-layout-dashboard/README.md

-# drag and drop Dashboard
+# Drag and drop dashboard

 A dashboard for writing React Apps based ECMAScript 2015 (ES6) app using webpack and more.